HarrisonRogers/HarrisonRogers/README.md

 Here are some of the projects I've been working on:
 - **KiwiCrypto**: A crypto tracking app to let users track the top 100 coins on coin market cap in NZD.
 - **Optimistic Weather**: An app that gives recommendations on activities to do and events to attend with the location the user selected in NZ. (https://github.com/tohora-2024/optimisticweather)
-- **Jobif (Next.js)y**: An app that I use to track jobs that I have applied for.
+- **Jobify (Next.js)**: An app that I use to track jobs that I have applied for.
 I also added some stats too.
 - **SitePro (Next.js)**: An Asset Management app for my Dad and his company -not complete

 ## Connect with Me